cosmospkg/cosmos-docs/docs/11-Transport.md

 ---

-This design allows Cosmos to support remote access in constrained systems without forcing TLS, shared libraries, or network stack assumptions.
-Future protocols can be implemented behind flags without changing the trust, performance, or predictability of the core system.
+This design allows Cosmos to support remote access in constrained systems **without requiring TLS, shared libraries, or complex network stacks**.
+Future protocols can be implemented behind feature flags without affecting the trust model, performance, or predictability of the core system.